Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/schemas.md

   Datasource used to get details of filtered schemas.
 Filtering is aligned with the current possibilities for SHOW SCHEMAS https://docs.snowflake.com/en/sql-reference/sql/show-schemas query.
 The results of SHOW, DESCRIBE, and SHOW PARAMETERS IN are encapsulated in one output collection.
 ---

+!> **V1 release candidate** This data source was reworked and is a release candidate for the V1.
+We do not expect significant changes in it before the V1.
+We will welcome any feedback and adjust the data source if needed.
+Any errors reported will be resolved with a higher priority.
+We encourage checking this data source out before the V1 release.
+Please follow the [migration guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#v0930--v0940) to use it.

 # snowflake_schemas (Data Source)

 Datasource used to get details of filtered schemas.
 Filtering is aligned with the current possibilities for [SHOW SCHEMAS](https://docs.snowflake.com/en/sql-reference/sql/show-schemas) query.
 The results of SHOW, DESCRIBE, and SHOW PARAMETERS IN are encapsulated in one output collection.